-- All port security incidents should also be reported to the port security officer and duly recorded. - The PSO should be nominated (letter of nomination or other written evidence) by the competent authority for maritime security of the Member State.
+- All port security incidents should also be reported to the port security officer and duly recorded. - The PSO should be nominated (letter of nomination or other written evidence) by the the Member State.

-- A PSOs might be approved for more than one port, however the approval process by the Member State should also take into account the practicality of this appointment (e.g. geographical location, workload, typology, ...). - Unless the provisions of article 2.4 of Directive 2005/65/EC apply, the appointment of a PSO also as PFSO of port facilities comprised in same port might be in compliance with the legislation however, it is not recommended due to potential lack of efficiency due to the work overload if appointed for more than one PF. - Any PSO is provided with the necessary authority /powers in order to fulfil the tasks provided for to this function by Directive 2005/65/EC.
+- A PSOs might be approved for more than one port, however the approval process by the Member State should also take into account the practicality of this appointment (e.g. geographical location, workload, typology, ...). - Unless the provisions of article 2.4 of Directive 2005/65/EC apply, the appointment of a PSO also as PFSO of port facilities comprised in same port might be in compliance with the legislation however, it is not recommended due to potential lack of efficiency due to the work overload if appointed for more than one PF. - Any PSO is provided with the necessary authority /powers in order to fulfil the tasks provided for to this function by Directive 2005/65/EC. - In the cases where Article 2.4 of the Directive is applied, it may be reasonable to nominate the PFSO, also as PSO.
+The Member State may however decide otherwise (e.g. in order to nominate a representative of a public authority as PSO), in which case cooperation must be ensured, as stated above.